jalapeno/ipv6-graph/README.md

-# ebgp-graph
+# bgpv6-graph

-Run this processor in a Jalapeno environment where no IGP exists or is expected
+Run this processor in a Jalapeno environment to calculate and construct a graph of the BGPv6 topology.